jjazzboss/colorbindiff/README.md

 # colorbindiff
 A side-by-side visual and colorized diff for binary files.

 Show on the standard output byte modifications but also additions and deletions, whatever the number of changed bytes.
 This is very convenient for example if you need to do reverse-engineering on a file format.
 Note that the algorithm is not suited for large and very different files.
-The `diff` external command must be in present in the path.
+The `diff` external command must be present in the path.

 ![screen snapshot](screen-snapshot.png)